tahoe-lafs/pycryptopp/README.txt

 LICENCE

 You may use this package under the GNU General Public License, version 2 or, at your option, any later version.
 You may use this package under the Transitive Grace Period Public Licence, version 1.0.
 (You may choose to use this package under the terms of either licence, at your option.)
 See the file COPYING.GPL for the terms of the GNU General Public License, version 2.
 See the file COPYING.TGPPL.html for the terms of the Transitive Grace Period Public Licence, version 1.0.

 BUILDING

-To build this package from source requires the Crypto++ library, version 5.2.1 or newer, including development headers.
-(Development of pycryptopp was done primarily with Crypto++ v5.5.2.)
 To build it run "./setup.py build".
 To test it run "./setup.py test".
 To install it into your system run "./setup.py install".
 To create a binary package run "./setup.py bdist_egg".
 There are more features of setup.py -- see the documentation of setuptools [3] for details.

-Note: on Mac OS X, it doesn't work to install Crypto++ into the standard "/usr" PREFIX, e.g. by running "make install" in the cryptopp directory -- you'll get an error message like "/usr/bin/ld: can't locate file for: -lcryptopp" when you try to build pycryptopp.
-However, it does work to run "make install PREFIX=/usr/local".
-This appears to be a strange feature of the Mac OS X version of gcc.

 DOCUMENTATION

 The documentation is in the docstrings.
 From within a Python interpreter use "help(pycryptopp)", "help(pycryptopp.cipher)", and "help(pycryptopp.cipher.aes)" and so on.
 From a command-line, use "pydoc pycryptopp", "pydoc pycryptopp.cipher", and so on.

 CONTACT